rails/rails/guides/source/routing.md

 ### Generating Paths and URLs from Code

 You can also generate paths and URLs.
-If the route above is modified to be
+If the route above is modified to be:

 ```ruby
 get '/patients/:id', to: 'patients#show', as: 'patient'
 ```

-and your application contains this code in the controller
+and your application contains this code in the controller:

 ```ruby
 @patient = Patient.find(17)
 ```

-and this in the corresponding view
+and this in the corresponding view:

 ```erb
 <%= link_to 'Patient Record', patient_path(@patient) %>